 Section 3.3: Functional Analysis of Performance

-An analysis of key TWG functions helps illustrate how factors contributing to good performance as well constraints and challenges may combine to either promote or impede good performance.
-These functions include policy dialogue, information sharing, aid coordination and resource mobilization, and monitoring and evaluation (M & E).issues
+An analysis of key TWG functions helps illustrate how factors contributing to good performance as well as constraints and challenges may combine to either promote or impede good performance.
+These functions include policy dialogue, information sharing, aid coordination and resource mobilization, and monitoring and evaluation (M & E).) and cross-cutting issues.

 Aid Coordination and Resource Mobilization: This function appears most relevant in service delivery sectors that continue to be more reliant on traditional modalities of bi-lateral and multi-lateral assistance, such as education and health.
 In these sectors both Chairs and DP Lead Facilitators identified this as a particularly important function.
 In other sectors, however, aid coordination and mobilization appear to take place outside the TWG.
 For example, a great deal of coordination and mobilization in the health sector takes place in the context of the Trust Fund that supports the HSSP2 initiative.
 The degree to which the TWG may play a role depends on the degree to which the HSSP2 funding mechanism is linked to the TWG.
 This being said, the TWG Health also appears to play an important role in endorsing programming initiatives from external partners such as the Global Fund.